Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Protect your personal information

-• Shred any documents containing sensitive PII when you want to throw them out.
+• Shred documents containing sensitive information before throwing them out.

 • Use encryption tools to protect your digital files.

-• Enable password protection to limit other people’s access to your smartphone, laptop, and other devices.
+• Enable password protection on all your devices.

-Remember: Chime will never reach out to you and ask for your personal information unless you have already initiated a customer support request.
+Remember: Chime does not ask for your personal information unless you’ve already contacted customer support.

 Be wary of calls and emails asking for money